culturing/poems/Poems/2026-01-13/12 Without Fear And Trembling.md

 against the imperatives of flesh, the strict tensions demanding release, and the damage to health should I disobey.
 What then can I say?
-I would love you, and truly, and bodily, but not with a promise to bring my own body under a rule that would damage it.
-I don't need other women, but I do need freedom, and understanding, as I find my salvation without fear and trembling.
+I would love you, and truly, and bodily, but not with a promise to bend my own body by a rule that would damage it.
+I do not need other women, but I do need freedom, and understanding, as I find my salvation without fear and trembling.